Project Structure and Build System

 $(PN_MODULE_BUILD_DIR)/myapp.elf: $(MYAPP_OBJ)

-Similarly, an automatic recipe exists for building an archive /library) based on the following name template:
+Similarly, for building an archive (library), an automatic recipe exists for the following name template:

 Custom flags for compilation or linking can be added by: